elfehr/pydone/README.md

 ### Use the list
 #### Basic tasks
 * Lines containing `[]`,`[ ]` or `[x]` are list items.
 The box doesn't need to be at the beginning of the line, but only what follows it will change color.
 Pressing `<ctrl+space>` will mark the task on the current line as done/undone.
 Done tasks are greyed out.
-* Other lines (except the one starting with `--`) are considered as category titles.
+* Other lines (except the ones starting with `--`) are considered as category titles.
 * Indentation with `<tab>`(again not necesserily at the beginning of the line) is used to describe subtasks.
 The parent task is greyed out as long as all its direct subtasks are not marked as done, so that the current tasks stand out.
 * A new task with can be inserted under the current line with `<alt+a>`.
 Its box will be at the same level as the current line.
 #### Deadlines, tags and urgency
 * `//` can be used to add a deadline.
 Everything following `//` will be highlighted until the end of the line or until the next `--`.
 * `--` can be used to add a tag.
 Everything following `--` will be highlighted until the end of the line or until the next `//`.
 * Tags are highlighted with a default color, except for custom tags.
 Any line starting with `--` is considered as a custom tag definition.
 The syntax is `--tag = color`.
 The tag can be any number of words.
 Available colors names for tkinter can be found for example [there](http://www.science.smith.edu/dftwiki/index.php/Color_Charts_for_TKinter).
+It the color is not recognized, the definition is ignored.
 Several tag definitions can be on the same line, with no separation.
+Spaces around `--` and `=` don't matter.
+An empty color name removes completely the highlighting.
 * For each `!` anywhere on the line, the task or title gains one level of urgency and its color changes to be more and more visible.
 Three levels are defined.
 * Tasks marked as done are completely greyed out, including deadines and tags.
 Taks hidden because their subtasks are not done still display deadline and tag highlighting.
 #### Saving!